googlefonts/oxidize/README.md

       * Don't hand-write things twice, once for high performance readonly access and once for mutable access
       * Don't hand-write per-field parsing (struct.blah = read type of blah, etc)
          * It's OK to *occasionally* hand-write, particularly for some of the more obtuse parts, but it should be the exception not the rule
+         * Try to continue the HarfBuzz and FontTools style of declaring the shape of things and letting automation take over wherever possible
       * Automated authoring, such as by macro or build time tooling is acceptable
    * Minimize unsafe code
    * Invest in testing